xiaocairush/xiaocairush.github.io/README.md

 </p>

 <p align="center">
-  Create a branded static site from a set of Markdown files to host the documentation of your Open Source or commercial project – customizable, searchable, mobile-friendly, 40+ languages.
-Set up in 5 minutes.
+  Write your documentation in Markdown and create a professional static site for your Open Source or commercial project in minutes – searchable, customizable, more than 60 languages, for all devices.
 </p>

 <p align="center">